Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 Yes, in most cases it will heal up by itself.

 Pain-killers and a warm, dry compress will help with the pain.
-You may be prescribed oral antibiotics or medicinal ear drops to prevent (or clear up) any infections that might occur.
-It’d also be best to avoid any rigorous physical activity, keep your ear dry (refrain from cleaning it) - and try not to blow your nose any more than necessary.
+You may be prescribed oral antibiotics or medicinal ear drops to prevent (or clear up) infections that might occur.
+It’d also be best to avoid rigorous physical activity, keep your ear dry (refrain from cleaning it) – and try not to blow your nose any more than necessary.

 Other treatments